 Do you live in a studio apartment or a tiny house with one room?
 Separate your living spaces by hanging curtains from the ceiling.
 If you use white or translucent curtains, it will make the rooms look bright and airy.

 By using curtains to break up your tiny home, you can create a tiny living room, dining room, and bedroom.
-To read more about using curtains to make your home cosy, check out our article on using fabric in your home.

 19. Hang up Your Mugs